vergilet/open_dota_api/README.md

 ```

-Use available methods to gather the data:
+Use available methods to gather needed data:

 ```ruby
 # Leagues listing